empiricalci/fixtures/README.md

 # Fixtures

-Just a colletion of fixtures used for tests
+Just a collection of fixtures used for tests